 The Center for Advanced Endoscopy (CAE) at Tufts Medical Center, located in downtown Boston, is part of the Marlene Neely Center for Digestive Health and is led by Director of Endoscopy, Robert F. Yacavone, MD.

-Along with Dr. Yacavone, Drs.
-Mark J. Sterling and Nikola S. Natov are part of a care team that is comprised of endoscopy nurses and technicians who work closely with experts in pathology, interventional radiology, oncology, and surgery.
+Along with Dr. Yacavone, Mark J. Sterling, MD is part of a care team that is comprised of endoscopy nurses and technicians who work closely with experts in pathology, interventional radiology, oncology, and surgery.

 Drs.
-Yacavone, Sterling and Natov have specialized training in advanced endoscopy and have extensive skills and experience in dealing with a variety of cases ranging from the simplest to the most complex.
+Yacavone and Sterling have specialized training in advanced endoscopy and have extensive skills and experience in dealing with a variety of cases ranging from the simplest to the most complex.
 The mission of the Center for Advanced Endoscopy is to make your visit as comfortable, safe, and effective as possible while providing advanced endoscopic care that is focused on your individual needs.

 Conditions diagnosed and treated